resend/react-email-react-i18next-example/readme.md

-# React Email with React Intl
+# React Email with react-i18next

-This example shows how to use React Email with [React Intl](https://formatjs.github.io/docs/react-intl).
+This example shows how to use React Email with [react-i18next](https://react.i18next.com/).

 ## Instructions